Link copied!

 Sales Cycle Reduction: 14 Months → 7 Months

-Average enterprise sales cycles range from 6-18 months depending on deal size, with cycles over 12 months requiring executive sponsorship to maintain momentum.
-By mapping the committee upfront, we avoided three delays.
+Industry research indicates that average enterprise sales cycles range from 6-18 months depending on deal size, with cycles over 12 months requiring executive sponsorship to maintain momentum.
+By mapping the multi-stakeholder buying committee upfront, we avoided three delays.
 These delays kill most enterprise deals:

 Deal Size Increase: $1.7M → $2.4M (+41%)